-Malus law calculator is a helpful tool which explains the functional principle of polarizers.
-Depending on the relative position between the direction of light polarization and the axis of a polarizer, the different amount of light can be transmitted.
+The Malus law calculator is a helpful tool that explains the functional principle of polarizers.
+Depending on the relative position between the direction of light polarization and the axis of a polarizer, different amounts of light can be transmitted.

 The light is said to be linearly polarized if the orientation of oscillations is constant in time.
-It is common to say that the direction of light polarization is the same as the one of electric field oscillation.
+It is common to say that the direction of light polarization is the same as that of electric field oscillation.

 How does a polarizer work?

-If the polarization is perpendicular to the long axis of molecules, then it is transmitted almost entirely and that direction is the axis of the polarizer.
-If the angle of polarization is something in between, it passes through only partially and its initial irradiance decreases.
-The exact value can be determined thanks to the Malus law.
+If the polarization is perpendicular to the long axis of molecules, then it is transmitted almost entirely, and that direction is the axis of the polarizer.
+If the angle of polarization is something in between, it passes through only partially, and its initial irradiance decreases.
+We can determine the exact value thanks to the Malus law.

 Malus law formula

-intensity = initial_intensity * cos²θ,
+intensity = initial intensity × cos²θ,

 Irradiance changes under rotation – an example

-Let's say that you want to check how the intensity of polarized light changes, while you rotate your polarizer.
+Let's say that you want to check how the intensity of polarized light changes while you rotate your polarizer:

-Find squares of this values:
+Find squares of these values: 0.883, 0.5, 0.117.